EU-TEACHING/teaching-app/README.md

 - [teaching-model-aggregator](https://github.com/EU-TEACHING/teaching-model-aggregator): Module devoted to federated model aggregation.

-If these repos, do not provide the producing or consuming nodes you need.
-Then you can implement your own following the guidelines provided within each report.
+If these repos do not provide the producing or consuming nodes you need.
+Then you can implement your own following the guidelines provided within each repository documentation (mostly README.md).

 ## Repository Structure